ArdanaLabs/ardana-dollar/utxo-design/conventions.md

 can only ever be used once per block.

-We solve this problem by not reading the state directly in a script, but by requiring that the consumer supply it in the redeemer.
+We solve this problem by not reading the state directly in a script, but by requiring that the consumer supply it.
 The state then needs to be checked for validity, and that is done by having a minting policy, the *certification tokens* of which contain the hash of the state in the name of the token itself.